cannahum/company-trade-graph/README.md

-# Getting Started with Create React App
+# Altana Interview - Jon Nahum

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+Please make sure to have Node.js (version 16) installed on your machine for development.
+Once you clone the repository, run `npm install`.
+Then you can follow the instructions of Create React App below:

 ## Available Scripts